TKSpectro/corona-check-in/README.md

 # corona-check-in

-This is a simple web app to check in to a location and check out of a location.
-It is designed to be used in a COVID-19 contact tracing scenario.

 ## General

 We use Nx to manage the monorepo.
 The web app is built with Angular and the backend is built with NestJS.